rrsaikarthik3/Simple_BMS_C-/README.md

 1. This project was built in accordance with Eigen 3.4.
 2. Download the release package.
 3. Extract it and save it anywhere on your system.
-4. Make sure to add this folder as part of the Include directories under "Project -> Properties -> Configuratio Properties -> VC++ Directories "
+4. Make sure to add this folder as part of the Include directories under "Project -> Properties -> Configuration Properties -> VC++ Directories "

 Typical BMS on any xEV has mainly these functions :
 1. Battery Contactor Opening or Closing